Isle of Wight Guru

 ...and it's all indoors, so it's ideal if it's raining

 • The two courses outdoors on Shanklin seafront (dinosaurs and pirates) and the course at Sandham Gardens (dinosaurs) don't have much between them.
-They cost about the same (£6ish) and they are modern, slick and relatively easy courses which are good fun for families.
-I prefer dinosaurs to pirates, but that's just me.
+They cost about the same (£7ish) and they are modern, slick and relatively easy courses that are good fun for families.
+I prefer dinosaurs to pirates, but that's just because I enjoyed Jurassic Park more than Pirates of the Caribbean.

 Jurassic Bay minigolf in Shanklin